Middle Ridge

 Population growth drivers in Middle Ridge are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Middle Ridge's population was around 8,209 as of November 2025.
-This reflects an increase of 614 people since the 2021 Census, which reported a population of 7,595 people.
-The change is inferred from the estimated resident population of 8,120 in June 2024 and an additional 105 validated new addresses since the Census date.
-This level of population equates to a density ratio of 945 persons per square kilometer.
-Middle Ridge's growth rate of 8.1% since census positions it close to the non-metro area's growth rate of 8.8%.
-Population growth was primarily driven by interstate migration, contributing approximately 76.0% of overall population gains during recent periods.
+As of February 2026, Middle Ridge's population is approximately 8,165.
+This reflects a growth of 570 people since the 2021 Census, which reported a population of 7,595.
+The increase is inferred from ABS estimates: an ERP of 8,120 in June 2024 and an additional 108 validated new addresses since the Census date.
+This results in a population density ratio of 940 persons per square kilometer.
+Middle Ridge's growth rate of 7.5% since the census is within 1.6 percentage points of the Rest of Qld (9.1%), indicating competitive growth fundamentals.
+Interstate migration contributed approximately 76.0% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Future population dynamics anticipate a median increase outside capital cities, with Middle Ridge expected to increase by 728 persons to 2041, reflecting an overall increase of 7.8% over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied.
+Future population dynamics anticipate an increase just below the median for locations outside capital cities.
+Based on latest annual ERP population numbers, Middle Ridge is expected to increase by 728 persons to 2041, reflecting an overall increase of 8.4% over the 17 years.

 Frequently Asked Questions - Population